xuganyu96/networking-projects/handshake/README.md

 - [ ] Read the captured hex and decide which structs to implement
 - [ ] Implement ClientHello parsing

+**Niceties**:
+- Implement `Serialize` and `Deserialize` for the data structures
+- Use a procedural macro to automatically implement serialization/deserialization for
+    - composite structs
+    - simple enums

 # Handshake
 Command-line TLS client